nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 This sets up [Nx core](/getting-started/nx-core) in your existing monorepo which comes with a series of interesting features that help intelligenty schedule tasks and make sure operations are quick:

-- **Run any npm script -** with Nx installed, you can use it's powerful task scheduler which automatically picks up your npm scripts from your package's script section.
+- **Run any npm script -** with Nx installed, you can use its powerful task scheduler which automatically picks up your npm scripts from your package's script section.
 For instance if package `myproj` has a `build` script, you can just run it using `nx build myproj`.
-Similarly for running tests use `nx test myproj` and so on.
+Similarly, for running tests use `nx test myproj` and so on.
 - **Parallelization and task dependencies -** Nx automatically [knows how your projects relate to each other](/structure/dependency-graph).
 As a result, if `project-a` depends on `project-b` and you run `nx build project-a`, Nx first runs the builds for all of `project-a`'s